tamaskenez/minuniq/README.md

 ## Missing features

-- Authentication
-- Scalability: the `player` table could be partitioned on geolocation.
-The `current_game` and `game_picked_numbers` tables could be extracted into a separate game server backend which could be have multiple instances.
-  Players would be assigned to a fixed external game server if the load increases then back to the central one if it decreases.
-Since different game types may have very different loads, a single game server could service only one type of game.
 - Polling, real-time data stream: the front-end should receive real-time updates about the game state.
 It can be implemented with polling, long-polling or websockets (best solution).
+- Scalability: the `player` table could be partitioned base on the player's location.
+The `current_game` and `game_picked_numbers` tables could be extracted into a separate game server backend which could have multiple instances running.
+  Players would be initially assigned to the same external game server.
+When the load increases more and more player would be moved out to a second, third, etc... instances.
 - Performance benchmarks: a fixed number of random games would be played on the test server and time would be measured.
 - Performance monitoring: the requests would measure the time it takes to server the them and notify the admin on anomalies.
 - Logs: all transactions could be logged to a NoSql data store.
-- Further optimization: Using more complex request could reduce the number of requests the frontend is calling.
+- Optimization: Using more complex requests could reduce the number of requests the frontend is calling.
-- Non-API files and admin operations are not protected in the deployed backend.
+- Non-API files and admin operations should be protected in the deployed backend.
-- Unit testing could be done in an isolated way by supplying snapshots to the tests.
+- Unit testing could be done in an isolated way (instead of the current interleaved way) by supplying snapshots to the tests.
 - Send email to participants when game finished.
+- Google authentication tests are missing.
+- Emails should not be stored.
+Instead: retrieve email on session start and store with session.
+- Backend should not always call Google Auth services.
+Instead, use session-id to track which user is logged in.